aafeijoo/aafeijoo.github.io/_posts/2014-05-30-jsf-av-array.markdown

     ///
     /// \brief Checks if an index is inside of array range.
     ///
-    /// \param index Position of the element within the array (from 0 to N - 1)
+    /// \tparam index Position of the element within the array (from 0 to N - 1)
     /// \return True if index is not out of array bounds, otherwise false.
     ///
     static bool check_range ( uint32 index )